MaskingTechnology/jitar/documentation/docs/integrate/vite-plugin.md

 });
 ```

-The plugin configuration has 6 parameters:
+The plugin configuration has 5 parameters:

+1. projectRoot - The directory of the project root containing the Jitar configuration file.
-1. sourceDir - The directory of the app source files.
+1. sourceRoot - The directory of the app source files.
 In most cases this is the `src` folder.
-1. targetDir - The directory of the output folder of the Vite build.
-This is the folder that Jitar uses as input for creating its cache.
-1. jitarDir - The directory of the source files used by Jitar.
-This path is relative to the source root.
-We like to use `domain` (which points to `src/domain`), but feel free to use something else.
 1. jitarUrl - The URL of the Jitar instance.
 Jitar uses by default `http://localhost:3000`, but can be configured differently.
 1. segments - The segments to use for the client app.
 This is an array of strings.
 The default is an empty array.
 1. middlewares - The middlewares to use for calling remote procedures.
 This is an array of strings.
 The default is an empty array.